nbarreira/cartoonify/README.md

 In this fork, as it is intended to run in a desktop computer, all the references to raspberry pi and arduino were removed.

-This project contains a REST server written in Flask that exposes only one type of request:
+This project contains a REST server written in Flask that exposes only two requests:

 - URL:    /cartoon
 - Method: POST
+- Objective: converts the input image into a cartoon
 - Data params: { 'image': 'base64 encoded string with the image data'}
 - Success response:
 	  - Code: 200
 	  - Content: { 'cartoon': 'base64 encoded string with the cartoon data'}
+- Error response:
+	- Code: 400
+	- Content: {'msg': 'cause of the error (Invalid image format/no image was provided)'}

+- URL:    /time
+- Method: GET
+- Objective: returns the current time for testing purpouses
+- Data params: None
+- Success response:
+	  - Code: 200
+	  - Content: Current time as a string